Who is Ian David Long, the suspected Thousand Oaks bar shooter?

 Dean said Long was a Marine veteran, and said there was a chance he suffered from PTSD.
 Records indicate he was on duty from August 2008 to March 2013, CNN reported.

 Long used a .45 caliber Glock handgun, which was purchased legally, Dean said.
-Dean said Long had used an extended magazine for the weapon.
+Long used an extended magazine for the weapon, Dean said.
+It’s unclear whether the magazine was legally purchased.

 “We do not know how many rounds were in the weapon,” he said.
 “We don’t know if he reloaded his weapon or not, we’re still interviewing witnesses.”